GreJerdev/BuyList/README.md

 # BuyList
-A buy list web app as learning project for angular 2 and node js
+A buy list web app as learning project for vue/React and node js